mmbmf1/mmbmf1/posts/psql-copy-command.md

 - **Data migration** - Moving CSV data into production systems

 The clean integration with PostgreSQL means the heavy lifting happens at the database level while maintaining full SQL query capabilities.

+After importing data, you can query it directly through your Next.js API (see [nextjs-postgresql-connection.md](./nextjs-postgresql-connection.md)) or sync it between databases using Foreign Data Wrappers (see [postgresql-fdw-pipeline.md](./postgresql-fdw-pipeline.md)).